The Case for Fiscal Management

 Having higher meal counts than projected is a good problem to have.
 Still, you’ll want to study the causes and respond.
-Here are some recommended courses of action:
+Here are some recommended actions:

-- Rework your revenue projections if you feel that the meal count increases are valid and stable.
+- Rework revenue projections if you feel that the meal count increases are valid and stable.

-- Review your Meals Per Labor Hour Worksheet calculations to determine if you need to add hours to the sites or possibly redeploy staff.
+- Review the Meals Per Labor Hour Worksheet calculations to determine if you need to add hours to the sites or possibly redeploy staff.

-- Update your Position Control Worksheet if you need to increase staff based on MPLH.
+- Update the Position Control Worksheet if you need to increase staff based on MPLH.

-You should review these calculations to ensure the increase in revenue is enough to offset the increases in expense that any changes may incur.
-If it is not, you will need to review your labor changes.
+You should review these calculations to ensure the increased revenue is enough to offset the increased expense caused by any changes.
+If revenue falls short, you will need to review your labor changes.

 Meal Count Tools

-- Meal Counts & Revenue Tracking Tool – Large District: This tool is a better fit for a large district with many sites and a variety of grade levels—or one that provides breakfast, lunch, snack, and supper options.
+- Meal Counts & Revenue Tracking Tool – Large District: This tool is a better fit for large districts with many sites and a variety of grade levels—or one that provides breakfast, lunch, and snack options.
 Each site is tracked separately and pulls the data to a summary tab for budget comparisons.
 Directions for using the worksheet are provided in the first tab.

 Budget Development Process

 The budget is the financial foundation for an organization’s plans.
 The budget summarizes in dollars and cents, the anticipated expense of resources, people, supplies, contracted services, and equipment.
 The annual planning process establishes how the food service department fits into the larger picture of the district.
-A budget is a road map that depicts the goals of the department and the pathways to achieving them.
-It also functions as a benchmark for measuring year-end success.
+A budget serves as a road map that depicts the goals of the department and the pathways to achieving them, while also functioning as a benchmark for measuring year-end success.

 See a Budget Assumptions Example.

-To create the Personnel Budget , use the Position Control Worksheet to apply known and anticipated changes to positions and hours, hourly rates, statutory benefit rates, health benefits costs, as well as planned staff development days.
+To create the Personnel Budget, use our Position Control Worksheet to apply known and anticipated changes to positions and hours, hourly rates, statutory benefit rates, health benefits costs, as well as planned staff development days.
 The personnel budget reflects total dollars for all staff and should equal the detail by position found in the Position Control Worksheet.

 Program Changes or Additions

-Create worksheets as back up for any programmatic changes such as implementing Breakfast in the Classroom or adding an after school snack program.
+You can create worksheets as a back-up for any programmatic changes, such as implementing Breakfast in the Classroom or adding an after school snack program.
 The sample Budgeted ADP Program Change Revenue Projection Worksheet provides an example of revenue projection when adding a breakfast in the classroom to the district.

 Revenue – Meal Counts

-Use your Meal Counts and Revenue Tracking spreadsheet to develop a Budgeted ADP for Revenue Projection Worksheet that can be updated with anticipated federal and state revenue as well as meal prices to estimate the annual revenue for the program.
+Use your Meal Counts and Revenue Tracking spreadsheet to develop a Budgeted ADP for Revenue Projection Worksheet.
+This can be updated with anticipated federal and state revenue as well as meal prices to estimate the annual revenue for the program.

 Multi-Year Profit and Loss

-Once you have created all of the spreadsheets suggested for revenue, personnel, and expenses, you will gather them together in a Multi-Year Profit and Loss Statement that is updated each year with the new budget information.
+Once you have created all of the spreadsheets suggested above, gather them together in a Multi-Year Profit and Loss Statement to be updated each year with the new budget information.
 Be sure to modify the detail line to reflect the district financial report descriptions and format.
-The line item detail can be compared to the previous years to establish trends and to ensure that you have not missed any revenue or expenditure categories.
-The spreadsheet also provides a quick snap shot to determine if the budget is balanced.
+The line item detail can be compared to the previous year’s to establish trends and ensure that you have not missed any revenue or expenditure categories.
+The spreadsheet also provides a quick snapshot to determine if the budget is balanced.

 Throughout the year, you can update any of these worksheets to reevaluate your current position.
 Depending on your district’s standard operating procedure, consider updating your budget in the district system so administration can see that you are managing your department’s fiscal health and are making informed adjustments.